-Methodology: All patients who underwent minimally invasive complete thoracoscopic removal of pulmonary hydatid cysts in our clinic, which were recorded in hospital database has been extracted.
-Clinical properties and complications of the surgeries are analyzed retrospectively.
+Methodology: All the patients who underwent minimally invasive complete thoracoscopic removal of pulmonary hydatid cysts in our clinic, which were recorded in the hospital database had been extracted.
+Clinical properties and complications of the surgeries were analyzed retrospectively.

 Conclusion: Videothorascopic pulmonary hydatid cysts removal seems to be a safe and useful method.
-This method is offered in all suitable patients with pulmonary hydatid cysts.
+This method is applied in all suitable patients with pulmonary hydatid cysts.